spinnaker/spinnaker.io/content/en/docs/guides/user/pipeline/triggers-with-artifactsrewrite/webhooks/index.md

 linkTitle: "Webhooks"
 weight:
 description: >
-  Use a webhook to trigger a pipeline
+  Use a webhook to trigger a pipeline.
 ---